I offer a professional certified translation service from Italian to English and from English to Italian.

 If you need to translate a document in English into Italian to present it to Italian authorities, it is highly recommended to translate it in Italy so that the Italian authorities immediately recognise the process.

 If you have to translate your documents into English to present them outside of Italy, the certified translation made by a professional translator at any Court in Italy is valid in any other country.

 If the document comes from or is to be used in countries outside the European Community, its authenticity must be certified through the legalisation or apostille process before being translated.
 After the translator has duly translated the entire text, including the legalisation or apostille, the document formed by the original copy, the translation and the certifying declaration made before Court, must be taken to the State Prosecutor’s Office to be completed with the legalisation or apostille process stating the authenticity of the Court clerk’s signature and stamp or seal.

 Click the link below for more information on the legalisation process

 How to get a certified translation

-Click to get a quote for your certified translation.
+Click here to email me or fill the quotation form on the sidebar to get the price of your certified translation.
 I can provide fast, accurate and professional certified translations complete with legalisation or apostille, if required.